-Overview How to be an active participant This year we will You will come prepared everyday -ready that is, to explore ideas, share research collaborate to answer and reading, analyze source materials, critique samples and workshop drafts.
-In the question: What is short, to write and THINK.
-Each class session will engage you in activities that work the relationship toward the current essay assignment or project and in reflection on those activities to between 21st century- observe the reading and writing strategies you are practicing and their practical literacies and effects.
-Our goal is, by May, for you to have at the ready a set of reading and writing democratic engagement practices that will sustain your college study. as citizens in a global How? world?
-We will use reading and writing to Do the reading.
+Overview How to be an active participant This year we will collaborate to answer the question: What is the relationship between 21st century-literacies and democratic engagement You will come prepared everyday -ready that is, to explore ideas, share research and reading, analyze source materials, critique samples and workshop drafts.
+In short, to write and THINK .
+Each class session will engage you in activities that work toward the current essay assignment or project and in reflection on those activities to observe the reading and writing strategies you are practicing and their practical effects.
+Our goal is, by May, for you to have at the ready a set of reading and writing practices that will sustain your college study. as citizens in a global world?
+We will use reading and writing to collaborate in researching this question, and writing about it.
+How?
+Do the reading.
 Complete the assignments.
-Check your email and Canvas at collaborate in least once a day so you know what's expected.
+Check your email and Canvas at least once a day so you know what's expected.
 Be on time.
-Be attentive to others researching this and pay attention.
+Be attentive to others and pay attention.
 Take notes.
 Ask questions.
 Come to office hours.
-SAVE ALL question, and writing YOUR MATERIALS FOR THE CLASS TO PREPARE FOR YOUR PORTFOLIOS about it.
-(Always have a backup for technology!)
+SAVE ALL YOUR MATERIALS FOR THE CLASS TO PREPARE FOR YOUR PORTFOLIOS (Always have a backup for technology!)